 Even if we knew the true value of π , there would still be an infinite array of observationally equivalent descriptions of the urn.
-If, say, $\pi = 0.3$ the alternatives $\psi_1 = [3, 10]$, $\psi_2 = [15, 50]$, $\psi_3 = [3000, 10000]$, etc would all be observationally equivalent.
+If, say, $\pi = 0.3$ the alternatives $\psi_1 = [3,10]$, $\psi_2 = [15,50]$, $\psi_3 = [3000,10000]$, etc would all be observationally equivalent.

-32The technical way to say this would be "the $M(\cdot)$ function is not injective".
+30The technical way to say this would be "the $M(\cdot)$ function is not injective".

-Identification of a model can be a very serious concern in some settings: if a model is under-identified, we may be able to estimate consistently the parameters that describe the data, but this wouldn't be helpful for the economic question we are ultimately after.
+Identification of a model can be a very serious concern in some settings: if a model is under-identified, we may be able to estimate consistently the parameters that describe the data, but this wouldn't be helpful for the economic question we are ultimately after, because there is more than one description of the world (in terms of ψ) that is consistent with the evidence we see (embodied in θ), and all such descriptions are equally defensible.
 In this book, we will not encounter any of these cases, except for the models I will describe in chapter 6, but you should be aware of the potential importance of the problem.